Anime: Modern era

 Experimental anime titles continued to draw attention in the 1990s, as Neon Genesis Evangelion (1995), Ghost in the Shell (1995) and Cowboy Bebop (1998) garnered international popularity.
-During this period, anime began attracting greater interest in Western countries; other international successes include Sailor Moon and Dragon Ball Z, both of which were dubbed into more than a dozen languages worldwide.
+During this period, anime began attracting greater interest in Western countries; other international successes include Dragon Ball Z and Sailor Moon, both of which were dubbed into more than a dozen languages worldwide.
 In 2003, Spirited Away, a Studio Ghibli feature film directed by Hayao Miyazaki, won the Academy Award for Best Animated Feature at the 75th Academy Awards.
 It later became the highest-grossing anime film, (Note: Spirited Away was later surpassed as the highest-grossing anime film by Your Name (2016).) grossing more than $355 million worldwide.
 Since the 2000s, an increased number of anime works have been adaptations of light novels and visual novels; successful examples include The Melancholy of Haruhi Suzumiya and Fate/stay night (both 2006).
 Demon Slayer: Kimetsu no Yaiba the Movie: Mugen Train became the highest-grossing Japanese film and one of the world's highest-grossing films of 2020.
 It also became the fastest-grossing film in Japanese cinema history, earning 10 billion yen ($95.3m; £72m) in 10 days.
 It beat the previous record holder Spirited Away, which took 25 days to gross the same amount.

 In 2021, the anime adaptations of Jujutsu Kaisen, Demon Slayer: Kimetsu no Yaiba and Tokyo Revengers were among the top 10 most discussed TV shows worldwide on Twitter.
 In 2022, Attack on Titan won the award of "Most In-Demand TV Series in the World 2021" at the Global TV Demand Awards.
 Attack on Titan became the first ever non-English language series to earn the title of World's Most In-Demand TV Show, previously held by only The Walking Dead and Game of Thrones.
-In 2024, Jujutsu Kaisen broke the Guinness World Record for the "Most in-demand animated TV show" with a global demand rating 71.2 times than that of the average TV show, previously held by Attack on Titan.
+In 2024, Jujutsu Kaisen broke the Guinness World Record for the "Most in-demand animated TV show" with a global demand rating 71.2 times higher than that of the average TV show, previously held by Attack on Titan.